Finance-broski/nse-factor-backtest/README.md

 Python · pandas · NumPy · SciPy.
 Built on a survivorship-free, corporate-action-adjusted NSE dataset (companion repo: **nse-data-pipeline**).

----
-*Showcase project demonstrating quant-research methodology.
-I build backtests that tell you the truth about a strategy — including when it doesn't work.*

 ## This harness has a body of work: a strategy it killed

 This repo does not just claim research discipline - it executed it, once, for real: